 Striped bass or an incredibly popular game fish amongst saltwater anglers in the United States.
 Voracious predators put up a stiff fight and can be found along the eastern seaboard.
 A few locations on the west coast, and sporadically in certain freshwater lakes.

-In this article, we cove where you can locate strapped bass, tips, techniques, and other factors you should consider before hitting the water with a rod and reel.
+In this fishing for stripers article, we cove where you can locate strapped bass, tips, techniques, and other factors you should consider before hitting the water with a rod and reel.

 There are a lot of fishermen on the East Coast who target striped bass.
 One of the most sought-after fish in North America.
 These predators have all the ideal traits of a sports fish, being aggressive, powerful, and beautiful.
 Although striped bass spends most of their lives in salt water, they will migrate to freshwater during spawning seasons.

 The striped bass range across the mid-Atlantic off the Carolina coast north towards Canada.
-Striped bass have also appeared in San Rafael Bay.
+Striped bass has also appeared in San Rafael Bay.